-All our photos are digital these days.
+All of our photos are digital these days.
 Does your home need a digital photo frame to catch up?
 These frames are designed with touchscreens and easy uploading options that allow you to showcase your digital photos from a variety of sources.

 Google Nest Hub

 We’re going to start our list with a smart display.
-These are like touchscreen photo frames, but with a ton of added smart features and an added voice assistant — in this case, Google Assistant.
-This display can easily show a slideshow from your Google Photos account, and allows you to create live albums which automatically add new photos of the people and things you care about, refreshing the rotation as long as you keep on using Google Photos.
+These are like touchscreen photo frames, but with a ton of added smart features and an intelligent voice assistant — in this case, Google Assistant.
+This display can easily show a slideshow from your Google Photos account and allows you to create live albums which automatically add new photos of the people and things you care about, refreshing the rotation as long as you keep on using Google Photos.

 Of course, this is only the beginning: Everything that Google Assistant can do, the Nest Hub can do, including internet searches, playing music, interactive games, reminders, event scheduling, and controlling any Nest smart devices you may have around your home.
 You also get all this for a price that’s comparable or cheaper than most high-end digital photo frames.
 The only downside to choosing a display like this is that the Nest Hub has a more modern appearance instead of a traditional photo frame edge — but as you’ll see, this trend isn’t exclusive to smart displays.
+If you need something a little bigger, the Nest Hub Max has you covered with its 10-inch display.

 Pix-Star 15-inch Photo Frame

 You can also arrange to have the frame give you weather updates for nearby major cities.
 If you find a picture that you particularly like on the frame, you can use the touchscreen to easily email it to anyone on your contact list.
-It’s an excellent option for older users who may not want to learn all about a smart display, but can manage a frame with their email just fine.
+It’s an excellent option for older users who may not want to learn all about a smart display but can manage a frame with their email just fine.

 Echo Show 2